malvesbertoni/url-storer/README.md

 The communication between them is established through an API, also created from scratch.

-This process should not employ any third-party packages in its implementation.
+This masterclass proposed the challenge of not employing any third-party packages into the implementation of the communication process.

 ## Technologies
 * HTML5